THE CACTUS MAN

 Common Name: Prairie Hedgehog Ca...

-A compact Colorado form with scarlet flowers.
+A compact Colorado form with scarlet flowers and edible reddish fruit.
 Spination varies.
 4 inches high by several feet wide.
 Thrives to zone 4.
-Sold in 2.5 inch pot.
+Sold in 2.5-inch pot.

 A rare subspecies of viridiflorus and sometimes grouped under chloranthus.
 Spines are bright gold and flowers are yellow to gold-green accompanied by caramel stripes at times.
 Dry fruits.
 4"H x 6"W. Hardy to zone 4.
 Great in rock gardens and troughs.
 Limited availability!
 NEW !
 This can be grown as a windowsill houseplant also!